 A beta-version of the InChIKey was introduced in software v.
 1.02-beta (2007).
 The standard InChIKey was introduced in v.
 1.02-standard release (2009) as an InChIKey computed from the standard InChI and intended for the principal purpose of a search-engine-style lookup of chemical information.

-The present release of the InChI software, v.
-1.04 of 2011, has merged functionality.
+The present release of the InChI Software, v.
+1.05 (Fall 2016), has merged functionality.
 It allows one to produce both standard and non-standard InChIKey.

 Note that the current format of InChIKey is different from that of the beta version (2007); the format of the standard InChIKey is the same as that of v.
 1.02-standard (2009).